 On sites with high annual precipitation, covering windrows (e.g. with a fleece/geo-textile) must be considered if no roofing is available.
 The risk of exceeding the water capacity of the composting material is greatest with smaller windrows, especially during late decomposition/maturation stages (where at temperatures < 40/45 °C the evaporation rate is diminished).
 In that particular respect, and if not covered with geo-textile or under roof, due to their favourable surface area/volume ratio larger windrows (ca. > 1.20 m high) and table windrows are less vulnerable to water logging through precipitation.

 Windrows with an inherently high water content run a greater risk of forming anaerobic zones (due to the pores filling with water, rather than allowing gasses to migrate) and of causing odour nuisance.
 Moreover wet materials handicap the final value-added stages of the composting process (sieving, segregation of impurities).

+The use of covers for windrows is both costly and time consuming to work with as it has to be removed on every occasion when it requires turning.

+The dimensions of windrows is a very important mechanism for ensuring that the compost piles retain their heat and moisture as required to optimise the process.
+In the summer when the ambient temperature is higher then narrowhigher windwos are favoured as they assist in promoting the ‘chimney’ effect and assisting with the convection process.
+Converesely in the winter when you are seeking to achieve active temperatures within the stack wider lower piles assist in optimising temperatures and convection.

 In addition to the above, the following optional measures to prevent and manage odours can be considered:

 Adding clay soil or (dry) mature compost to the input material (up to ca 10/15 % (m/m)) thereby creating a sorption matrix for leachate water charged with odour active substances to bind to;

+Covering the stacks with shredded wood or mature compost is more effective than geotextiles as it costs nothing and can be turned without any manual intervention.

 Ensuring that the temperature of the composting material does not exceed 65 C and should stabilise as soon as possible at about 50 to 55 °C even during the active decomposition phase;